Corry Westbrook for United States Congress District FL-8

 Congress must work to create opportunities for job growth by doing the following:

-We need to create an economy that is conducive to business growth and make sure the necessary resources to drive that growth are present.
-This includes readily available lending, transparent banking practices, relief from the bureaucratic barriers for small businesses and increased stability through reduction of the stress caused by threats of government default.
-Job-creation means removing unnecessary bureaucratic barriers to business growth, simplifying tax codes and easing the path to existing grants, all while ensuring helpful safeguards to prevent harmful economic bubbles and unscrupulous business practices.
+We need to create an economy that is helpful to businesses that create good jobs with good pay in America.
+This includes readily available lending, transparent banking practices and the removal of unnecessary stress caused by threats of government default by the U.S. Congress.
+Job-creation means removing unnecessary bureaucratic barriers to business growth, simplifying tax codes and easing the path to existing federal grants and contracts, all while ensuring helpful safeguards to prevent harmful economic bubbles and unscrupulous business practices.

 Keeping the Promise to Our Seniors

 Over 188,000 people in our district receive Social Security.
-With 132,679 retirees living in the 8th district, we have the third-largest retirement community in the state.
+With over 132,000 retirees living in the 8th district, we have the third-largest retirement community in the state.
 Our retirees’ Social Security benefits contribute more than $2.7 billion to our community.
 There are approximately 158,000 Medicare beneficiaries in our district.
 Together, Social Security and Medicare infuse billions of dollars into our area by providing funding for food, shelter and health care.
+This money is not an “entitlement” but a promise.

 Cutting Waste While Growing Our Economy

-Getting Americans back to work is crucial to addressing our national debt and we can do this by making high-impact, short-term investments here at home that kick-start our own industries.
-This will ensure that the next 10 years have us transitioning to a growth-based economy.
+Despite seven years of job growth under the Obama Administration, we need to create more jobs with better pay.
+Creating good paying jobs is crucial to addressing our national debt and we can do this by making high-impact, short-term investments here at home that kick-start our own industries, like offshore wind and solar in Florida.

 We must also stop providing tax breaks to big oil and gas companies, the wealthiest companies in the world.
 They do not need taxpayer help.
 We pay them enough for their products.